Samuel Hoare, 1st Viscount Templewood: Foreign Secretary

 By mid-1935, Mussolini was clearly preparing to attack Abyssinia.
-For purely self-interested reasons, Baldwin-a prime minister not noted for his interest in foreign affairs-decided to make support for the League of Nations and its policy of collective security the centerpiece of the coming general election.
+For purely self-interested reasons, Baldwin-a prime minister not noted for his interest in foreign affairs-decided to make support for the League of Nations and its policy of collective security the centrepiece of the coming general election.
 The Labour Party had a platform that somewhat contradictorily called for both disarmament and support for collective security, and Baldwin intended to win the general election by quite ruthlessly exposing that contradiction.
 Hence as the Abyssinia crisis gathered steam, both Baldwin and Hoare gave speeches stressing that Britain was committed to a policy of collective security via the League of Nations up to and including war.
 On 12 September 1935 Hoare gave what Adams calls "the greatest speech of his career" to the League of Nations General Assembly at Geneva.
 He declared: "The League stands and my country stands with it, for the collective maintenance of the Covenant in its entirety and particularly for steady and collective resistance to all acts of unprovoked aggression".
 His speech was very well received and promoted much cheering from those who heard it.
 Hoare did not believe in the contents of his speech, saying afterwards in private that the Baldwin government would take a different position on the Abyssinia crisis after the general election was won.
 In a dispatch to Sir George Clerk, the ambassador in Paris, Hoare stated: "It is essential that we should play out the League hand in September.
 If it is then found that there is no collective basis for sanctions, that is to say in particular that the French are not prepared to give their full co-operation...the world will have to face the fact that sanctions are impracticable...it must be the League not the British government that declares that sanctions are impracticable and the British government must on no account lay itself open to the charge we have not done our utmost to make them practical".
 His speech was widely praised in the world press but did not deter the full-scale Italian invasion of Abyssinia on 3 October.
-The League Council (the executive body of the League that played a role analogous to the Security Council in the United Nations) ruled that Italy had committed aggression against a fellow member of the League and that sanctions were to be imposed on Italy.
+The League Council (the executive body of the League that played a role analogous to the United Nations Security Council) ruled that Italy had committed aggression against a fellow member of the League and that sanctions were to be imposed on Italy.
 Limited sanctions were imposed on Italy but excluded oil.
 A general election on 14 November 1935 had over 90% of the candidates support the League of Nations, and there was much support for sanctions against Italy although they were not necessarily in Britain's interests.